-2-factor authentication (2FA) increases the security of your account by requiring something you have (a generated code from an app or a device), to be paired with something you know in order to log in to your account.
+Two-step verification increases the security of your account by requiring something you have (a generated code from an app or a device), to be paired with something you know (your password), in order to log in to your account.
 We support two-step verification with either an app on your phone, a dedicated security device that plugs into your computer, or a code sent by SMS.

-There are several good (and free) OATH TOTP apps available for most phones.
+There are several good (and free) apps available for most phones.
 We recommend:

 If you have another type of phone, you may still be able to use TOTP.
-Any app that claims to support the Time-based One-Time Password (TOTP) algorithm from the Initiative for Open Authentication (OATH) as specified in RFC 6238 should work.
+Any app supporting Time-based One-Time Password (TOTP) from the Initiative for Open Authentication (OATH) as specified in RFC 6238 should work.